Rafael-Pieri/junit-alura/README.md

-## Alura Online Courses - Tests: TDD using Java
+## Tests: TDD using Java

 ### Overview
-Repository with some examples of how to implement unit tests with jUnit using the TDD methodology.
+This repository contains some examples of how to implement unit tests using jUnit.
+All tests were developed applying the TDD (Test Driven Development) methodology.

 #### jUnit
 JUnit is an open-source framework, similar to Java software testing, created by Erich Gamma and Kent Beck,